faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappe-on-Linux.md

 You should then see `git version X.Y.Z` on your terminal screen.

-[Frappé](https://github.com/frappe/frappe) requires Python 2.7 installed.
+[Frappé](https://github.com/frappe/frappe) requires at least Python 2.7 installed, but Python3.5+ also supported.
 To our luck, Python comes shipped with most Linux OS distributions.
 However, we might require the `python-dev` package installed for using Python's C API.

 * To install Python 2.7.X `dev` package on your Linux OS, simply: